carlospuenteg/The-Place/README.md

 ## Description

-This is my approach to r/place.
+This is my approach to r/place made with React

 This is an Alpha version, you can just draw locally with the same palette as the one used in r/place.